EKEN H8 Pro 4K Ambarella A12S75 Waterproof WiFi Action Camera Review @ ModSynergy.com

-The EKEN H8 Pro records in typical AVC video stream as a .MP4 file container, however, I've noticed issues opening the video files in some video editing software that I use, and I think it's because the AVC decoder profile used in the H8 Pro is not the usual 4.0+ which is compatible with most software and hardware, but rather EKEN used the Main@L5.1 AVC decoder profile, which offers a higher bandwidth limit ceiling (if taken advantage of), but comes at the expense of compatibility with certain software and hardware.
+The EKEN H8 Pro records video in the typical AVC video stream format, using the .MP4 file container.
+However, some users may encounter difficulties opening the video files in certain video editing software.
+This issue may be attributed to the AVC decoder profile used in the H8 Pro, which deviates from the usual 4.0+ profile that is widely compatible with most software and hardware.
+Instead, EKEN has opted for the Main@L5.1 AVC decoder profile, which offers a higher bandwidth limit but may lack compatibility with certain software and hardware configurations.

 EKEN 2.4GHz Remote Control Wrist Watch

 The EKEN H8 Pro comes with an upgraded remote control wristwatch that operates on the 2.4GHz frequency, providing improved performance compared to previous versions.
 The remote control functions perfectly and can be used from distances of up to 8 meters, making it suitable for outdoor use.
 It is splash-proof, meaning it can withstand outdoor elements as long as it is not submerged in water.
 The package includes Velcro straps of different sizes, allowing users to choose the best fit for their wrist.